amnda-d/sideeye/doc/source/configFile.rst

 This section contains parameters for region measure calculation and output.
 It is a list of all calculated region measure, each with two parameters:

-``cutoff``: A cutoff value for the measure.
+``cutoff``: An optional cutoff value for the measure.
 If the calculated measure is greater than this value, its value in the output report is ``CUTOFF``.
 For some measures, where the value is not numerical, this parameter is ignored.
+If cutoff is not included in the configuration, or is set to ``None`` or ``-1``, it will not be used.

-``include``: A boolean (true/false) value specifying whether the measure should be included in the output report.
-If false, the measure will be excluded.
+``exclude``: A boolean (true/false) value specifying whether the measure should be excluded from the output report.
+If true, the measure will be excluded.
+If false or not included in the configuration, the measure will be included.

 ``header``: A string used as a header for the measure in wide output format.
+If not set, the function name will be used as the header.

 The measures in this section of the config file are: